cwarden45/DTC_Scripts/My_Veritas_WGS/README.md

 **2**) Make additional structural variant calls using [DELLY](https://github.com/tobiasrausch/delly) (via `python run_DELLY.py`) and [LUMPY](https://github.com/arq5x/lumpy-sv)

+- In order to run DELLY, you must first run `python download_ref.py`.
+You will be asked to enter your e-mail address as a password.
 - Delly is [Dockerized](https://hub.docker.com/r/trausch/delly/), so you can download and run the Docker container (used with the script) with a command similar to this one:

 ```